rokath/trice/docs/COBSREncoding.md

 - After a data transmission disruption, reliable re-sync should be possible.
 - The [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) techique gives this possibility in an easy way: simply wait for the next packet delimiter byte (usually `0`).
-- Therefore all *trice* transfers are COBS encoded.
+- Therefore all *Trice* transfers are COBS encoded.

 ## 32-bit transfer chunks

-- A *trice* data stream comes always in a multiple-of-4 length for effective transfer.
+- A *Trice* data stream comes always in a multiple-of-4 length for effective transfer.
+  - After COBS encoding the length is the same or 1.04 times longer.
   - Therefore after [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding the packages are delimited by 1 to 4 zeroes.
   - After the first zero delimiter, 0 to 3 padding zeroes are ignored as len-0 packages.